-- assess whether MGP-related residual materials are present at the site related to the operation of the former MGP. - determine whether MGP-related residual materials, if present at the site, have a potential to pose a significant threat to public health or the environment. - determine whether a Remedial Investigation (RI) of the site is appropriate.
+- Assess whether manufactured gas plant- (MGP-) related residual materials are present in the study area that are related to operation of the former Buffalo Service Center MGP. - Determine whether MGP-related residual materials, if present at the study area, have a potential to pose a significant threat to public health or the environment. - Determine whether a remedial investigation of the study area is appropriate.

-The balance of this section describes the site and its history, the previous investigation performed at the site, and the site's geologic setting.
-Together these form the conceptual site model, or CSM.
-The CSM provides a standard means to summarize what is known about the site, and to identify what additional information is necessary to characterize the nature and extent of any site-related constituents of interest (COIs), and, if necessary, the risks posed to receptors (if any).
+The balance of this section describes the study area and its history, the previous investigation performed at the study area, and the geologic setting of the study area.
+Together, these form the conceptual site model (CSM).
+The CSM provides a standard means to summarize what is known about the study area and to identify what additional information is necessary to characterize the nature and extent of any studyarea-related constituents of interest, and, if necessary, the risks posed to receptors (if any).
 The CSM was used to develop the technical approach to address the above objectives.
-The CSM identifies potential source areas, such as the former holders, and subsurface hydrogeologic conditions which could play a role in the fate and transport of MPG-related constituents.
 The technical approach is provided in Sections 2 and 3, and in Table 1.